This Is How Long The Average Couple Is Together Before They Get Married

 Not only that, but we're also spending longer in our relationships before getting married.
 According to a survey of 4,000 recently married couples by Bridebook.co.uk, the average couple spends 4.9 years in a relationship before getting married, meaning we know our partners better than ever before walking down the aisle.

-This breaks down as 1.4 years (17 months) of dating before moving in together, living together for 1.83 years (22 months) before getting engaged, and spending 1.67 years (20 months) engaged before getting married.
+This breaks down as 1.4 years (17 months) of dating before moving in together, living together for 1.83 years (22 months) before getting engaged and spending 1.67 years (20 months) engaged before getting married.
 On average, couples will spend 3.5 years living together before marriage, and nearly nine in 10 couples (89%) live together in some capacity beforehand.
-(We're guessing financial reasons are behind the decision for many couples.)
+(When the UK property market is as out of control as it is right now, we're guessing financial reasons are behind the decision for many couples.)

 Advertisement